It belongs to one of the 23 pairs of chromosomes belonging to the human karyotype.

-In contrast, Down syndrome is more common (1 in 800 live births), and affected people are often able to cope with the many health consequences and survive into adulthood.
+In contrast, Down syndrome is more common (1 in 800 live births), and affected people can often cope with the many health consequences and survive into adulthood.

 The availability of gene catalogs for these two chromosomes will facilitate work to elucidate how the contributions of specific genes lead to such different clinical outcomes.

-Four other syndromes are caused by large abnormalities on chromosome 18, including three partial monosomies caused by removal of part of the poq arms (18p-, 18q-, and ring18) and the p-arm tetrasomy.
+Extensive abnormalities cause four other syndromes on chromosome 18, including three partial monosomies caused by removing part of the pop arms (18p-, 18q-, and ring18) and the p-arm tetrasomy.

 At least 45 loci on chromosome 18 have been implicated in genetic disorders.
 The list includes at least four disorders for which the responsible gene and the molecular mechanism of the disease have been characterized.